haskell-distributed/distributed-process/README.md

 Haskell Distributed Project
 ===========================

-This repository holds an implementation of Cloud Haskell based on the work of Jeff Epstein, Andrew Black, and Simon Peyton-Jones [1].
+This repository holds an implementation of [Cloud Haskell][1] based on the work of Jeff Epstein, Andrew Black, and Simon Peyton-Jones.

 At present, this repository hosts two packages: